Akaflieg-Freiburg/enroute/README.md

 * Download the app for Android on [Google Play](https://play.google.com/store/apps/details?id=de.akaflieg_freiburg.enroute).

-* Download the app for Linux Desktop on [flathub.org](https://flathub.org/apps/details/de.akaflieg_freiburg.enroute).
+* Download the app for Linux Desktop on [flathub.org](https://flathub.org/apps/details/de.akaflieg_freiburg.enroute) or [snapcraft.io](https://snapcraft.io/enroute-flight-navigation).
 It might also be listed in your software management app.

 ## Information for developers